organix/uFork/ufork-wasm/io_dev.md

 The result looks like `(fixnum)` on success, and `(#? . error)` on failure.

+**WARNING:** It is an error to send another read request before receiving a result on your callback.

 ## Write Request

 A _write_ request looks like `(to_cancel callback fixnum)`,